alexgarbz/upkeep/upkeep-support.md

 3. Make sure you are running the latest version of Upkeep.
 4. Make sure your device is running a recent version of iOS or iPadOS.

-If the issue continues, contact support using the details below.

 ---

 ## Privacy Policy